THIS PAGE PRESENTS COURSES OFFERED IN THE CURRENT SEMESTER

 – Organizational Behavior of Museums

-in consultation with the Coordinator of the Museum Studies Minor.
+consultation with Dr. Susan Frankenberg, Coordinator of the Museum Studies Minor.
+CONTACT: email@example.com

 UIUC’s SCHOOL OF INFORMATION SCIENCES (“ischool”) OFFERS

 For more information contact Dr. Mike Twidale (firstname.lastname@example.org)